lauris/awesome-scala/README.md

 * [Chalk ★ 231 ⧗ 6](https://github.com/scalanlp/chalk) - Chalk is a natural language processing library.
 * [FACTORIE ★ 486 ⧗ 7](https://github.com/factorie/factorie) - A toolkit for deployable probabilistic modeling, implemented as a software library in Scala.
 * [Figaro ★ 461 ⧗ 0](https://github.com/p2t2/figaro) - Figaro is a probabilistic programming language that supports development of very rich probabilistic models.
+* [Libra ★ 142](https://github.com/to-ithaca/libra) - Libra is a dimensional analysis library based on shapeless, spire and singleton-ops.
+It contains out of the box support for SI units for all numeric types.
 * [MGO ★ 37 ⧗ 55](https://github.com/openmole/mgo) - Modular multi-objective evolutionary algorithm optimization library enforcing immutability.
 * [MLLib](https://spark.apache.org/mllib/) - Machine Learning framework for Spark
 * [ND4S ★ 201 ⧗ 0](https://github.com/deeplearning4j/nd4s) - N-Dimensional arrays and linear algebra for Scala with an API similar to Numpy.
 ND4S is a scala wrapper around [ND4J](http://nd4j.org/).